openvinotoolkit/openvino_notebooks/notebooks/localai/README.md

 # LocalAI and OpenVINO

 [LocalAI](https://localai.io/) is the free, Open Source OpenAI alternative.
 LocalAI act as a drop-in replacement REST API that’s compatible with OpenAI API specifications for local inferencing.
 It allows you to run LLMs, generate images, audio (and not only) locally or on-prem with consumer grade hardware, supporting multiple model families and architectures.
 Does not require GPU.
-It is created and maintained by Ettore Di Giacinto.
+It is created and maintained by `Ettore Di Giacinto`.

 In this tutorial we show how to prepare a model config and launch an OpenVINO LLM model with LocalAI in docker container.